-Please refer to FATCA and CRS Regimes, for details of the information exchange arrangements relating to FATCA and the CRS.
-The main impacts of those arrangements are that certain information regarding funds' investors is required to be collected and reported by Jersey funds, and that information may, in turn, be shared between the Jersey and other countries' taxation authorities.
+Please refer to the FATCA and CRS regimes, for details of the information exchange arrangements relating to FATCA and the CRS.
+The main impact of those arrangements is that certain information regarding funds' investors is required to be collected and reported by Jersey funds, and that information may, in turn, be shared between Jersey's and other countries' taxation authorities.